 Post-Hire Frequently Asked Questions

-What should I do if I need to cancel a job I have already accepted?
+What should I do if I need to cancel a job I have already accepted in Red Rover?

 How are substitute teachers expected to handle discipline problems in the classroom?